-As an art therapist I believe that the art process and product are unique in creating a container for that which is ‘unsayable’.
-Similarly, as a psychotherapist I act as the container for my clients.
+As an art therapist, I believe that the art process and product are unique in creating a container for that which is ‘unsayable’.
+Similarly, as a psychotherapist, I act as a container for my clients.
 I am the holding space.
 As such my work is multi-layered, seeking to mirror the dynamic essence of systems and relationships and my various roles within these.
 In engaging with my process I seek to explore and repair.

-Deirdre Ronan currently work as a psychotherapist , working therapeutically with adult survivors of child sexual abuse.
+Deirdre Ronan currently works as a psychotherapist, working therapeutically with adult survivors of child sexual abuse.

 The articles we publish on Psychreg are here to educate and inform.
 They’re not meant to take the place of expert advice.
 So if you’re looking for professional help, don’t delay or ignore it because of what you’ve read here.
 Check our full disclaimer.